KI7MT/dotnet-core-examples/README.md

 or more advanced [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) techniques.

+The code for each application is Verbose, meaning, shortcuts and advanced concatenations have been kept to a minimum to allow for easier readability.
+Code comments are also brief, but should suffice for most readers.

-The majority of the programs are a Single File.
-They are simple to use, and can be compiled on any Operating System capable of running the [.Net Core SDK](http://dotnet.github.io/getting-started/).
+The majority of the programs are a single file (Programs.cs types), easy to use, and can be compiled on any operating system capable of running the [.Net Core SDK](http://dotnet.github.io/getting-started/).

 ## How to Run Examples